rackerlabs/support-how-to/content/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal.md

-    If your device is configured to use multi-factor authentication by OTP device, open the OTP client application and get the passcode from the OTP device associated with your Rackspace Cloud account.
+    If your device is configured to use multi-factor authentication by OTP device, open the OTP client application and get the passcode from the OTP device associated with your MyRackspace account.

 2. When prompted, type the passcode in the **Passcode** field on the login page.
 Then, click **Verify Code** to log in to your